named-data-ndnSIM/ndnSIM/docs/source/helpers.rst

 ..
 EnableLimits

-CcnxGlobalRoutingHelper
+NdnGlobalRoutingHelper
 -----------------------

-To simplify FIB management in large topologies, ndnSIM contains a global routing controller (:ndnsim:`helper <CcnxGlobalRoutingHelper>` and :ndnsim:`special interface <CcnxGlobalRouter>`), similar in spirit to ``Ipv4GlobalRoutingHelper``.
+To simplify FIB management in large topologies, ndnSIM contains a global routing controller (:ndnsim:`helper <NdnGlobalRoutingHelper>` and :ndnsim:`special interface <NdnGlobalRouter>`), similar in spirit to ``Ipv4GlobalRoutingHelper``.

 There are several necessary steps, in order to take advantage of the global routing controller:

-* install :ndnsim:`special interfaces <CcnxGlobalRouter>` on nodes
+* install :ndnsim:`special interfaces <NdnGlobalRouter>` on nodes

    .. code-block:: c++

      NodeContainer nodes;
      ...
-     CcnxGlobalRoutingHelper ccnxGlobalRoutingHelper;
+     NdnGlobalRoutingHelper ndnGlobalRoutingHelper;
-     ccnxGlobalRoutingHelper.Install (nodes);
+     ndnGlobalRoutingHelper.Install (nodes);

-* specify which node exports which prefix using :ndnsim:`CcnxGlobalRoutingHelper::AddOrigins`
+* specify which node exports which prefix using :ndnsim:`NdnGlobalRoutingHelper::AddOrigins`

    .. code-block:: c++

      Ptr<Node> producer; // producer node that exports prefix std::string prefix; // exported prefix
      ...
-     ccnxGlobalRoutingHelper.AddOrigins (prefix, producer);
+     ndnGlobalRoutingHelper.AddOrigins (prefix, producer);

-* calculate and install FIBs on every node using :ndnsim:`CcnxGlobalRoutingHelper::CalculateRoutes`
+* calculate and install FIBs on every node using :ndnsim:`NdnGlobalRoutingHelper::CalculateRoutes`

    .. code-block:: c++

-     ccnxGlobalRoutingHelper.CalculateRoutes ();
+     cdnGlobalRoutingHelper.CalculateRoutes ();

-CcnxAppHelper
+NdnAppHelper
 ---------------

-:ndnsim:`CcnxAppHelper` simplifies task of creating, configuring, and installing ndnSIM applications.
+:ndnsim:`NdnAppHelper` simplifies task of creating, configuring, and installing ndnSIM applications.

-The basic usage of the :ndnsim:`CcnxAppHelper`:
+The basic usage of the :ndnsim:`NdnAppHelper`:

 * Create helper for specific applications class:

    .. code-block:: c++

-      // Create helper for the consumer generating Interests with constant rate CcnxAppHelper consumerHelper ("ns3::CcnxConsumerCbr");
+      // Create helper for the consumer generating Interests with constant rate NdnAppHelper consumerHelper ("ns3::NdnConsumerCbr");

-* Assign prefix on which application operates (either generating Interests using this name or satisfying Interests for this name) using :ndnsim:`CcnxAppHelper::SetPrefix`:
+* Assign prefix on which application operates (either generating Interests using this name or satisfying Interests for this name) using :ndnsim:`NdnAppHelper::SetPrefix`:

    .. code-block:: c++

       consumerHelper.SetPrefix (prefix);

-* Assign application-specific attributes using :ndnsim:`CcnxAppHelper::SetAttribute`:
+* Assign application-specific attributes using :ndnsim:`NdnAppHelper::SetAttribute`:

    .. code-block:: c++